Cyient DLM Limited (NSE: CYIENTDLM) Q4 2026 Earnings Call dated Apr. 21, 2026

 R.M.
 Subramanian

 We’re not getting into the specifics of section wise thing.
 I think B2S is a long term play.
 Last year we did not have.
-This is the first year we are having it for the first year it has done well.
+This is the first year we are having it.
+For the first year it has done well.
 And this will in terms of factification to series order and volume production, it will have a couple of years down the line is where it will come up.
 But overall we are very happy with the way the performance has come up.
 It’s better than our expectations, but we should give that division a little more time in terms of what to do.
+But otherwise it continues to be a profitable division.

 R.M.
 Subramanian

-Yeah, basically on the margin front.
-Let me try and answer this bit of it.
+Yeah.
+Basically on the margin front, let me try and answer this bit of it.
 If you look at it, our revenues could have been softer, but we’ve been able to consistently maintain the margin.
-It’s because based on the quality of the revenue and the order book, what we have since the color of the order book continues to remain strong and we are happy about it, we can say that we are confident of sustaining it.
+It’s because based on the quality of the revenue and the order book what we have, since the current order book continues to remain strong and we are happy about it, we can say that we are confident of sustaining it.
 And if you have the top up in terms of the growth, the operating leverage impact will start kicking in and we can have something on top of this, the target.
+Okay.
+So that’s what we are confident about in terms of sustaining and performing better as the volume grows.

-And so given the strong order book that we have, can we expect somewhat like 25 to 50% sort of growth for FY27?
-Would that be a fair assumption
+And so given the strong order book that we have, can we expect somewhat like 25% to 50% sort of growth for FY ’27?
+Would that be a fair assumption?

 R.M.
 Subramanian